 Three survey monuments and six boundary monuments delineate the property boundary.
 Two additional boundary monuments are offsite; monitoring of these offsite monuments was discontinued in 2003.
 In 2002, boundary monument BM-1 was destroyed or removed by an adjacent landowner.
 It was replaced, and two reference monuments (RM-1 and RM-2) were installed next to it in 2003.
-Steel T-posts were installed next to all boundary monuments to make them more visible and help inspectors locate them.
-The concrete at survey monument SM-1 is cracked, but the crack does not threaten the integrity of the marker.
-All survey and boundary monuments were observed to be clear of vegetation and were either visible (PL-4) or uncovered with a shovel (PL-5 and PL-6) during the 2021 inspection.
-No maintenance needs were identified.
+Steel T-posts were installed next to all boundary monuments, as well as spray-painted rocks, to make them more visible and help inspectors locate them.
+The concrete at survey monument SM-1 is cracked, and the sides eroded.
+This will be repaired before the next inspection.
+All survey and boundary monuments were observed to be clear of vegetation and were either visible or uncovered with a shovel (PL-4) during the 2022 inspection.
+No other maintenance needs were identified.